 The Macfarlane Burnet Institute for Medical Research and Public Health Limited is a signatory to the Australian Council for International Development (ACFID) Code of Conduct.
 The Code requires members to meet high standards of corporate governance, public accountability and financial management.
 In accordance with the ACFID code of conduct, the Institute had nil balances in the following categories as at the end of the financial year which are required to be disclosed separately:

-Current Assets: assets held for sale, and other financial assets;

-Non-Current Assets: trade and other receivables, other financial assets, investment property, intangibles, and other non-current assets;
+Current Assets: assets held for sale; Non-Current Assets: trade and other receivables, investment property and intangibles;